MSACL: Multi-Step Actor-Critic Learning with Lyapunov Certificates for Exponentially Stabilizing Control: Learning Policy with Exponential Stability Constraints

 \subsection{Loss Function Design of Soft Q Networks}

-Based on the soft Bellman operator (\ref{Bellman_operator}), we define the sampled Bellman residual for the $i$-th transition within a multi-step sequence for the soft Q-network $Q_\theta$ as:
+Following the soft Bellman operator (\ref{Bellman_operator}), we define the sampled Bellman residual for the $i$-th multi-step sequence sample of $Q_\theta$ as:

-where $Q_{\bar{\theta}}$ denotes the target network parameterized by $\bar{\theta}$, which is updated via polyak averaging to stabilize the learning process.
-Utilizing the collected multi-step sequences, the loss function for the soft Q-network is defined as the mean squared Bellman error (MSBE) across the entire trajectory:
+where $Q_{\bar{\theta}}$ denotes the target network parameterized by $\bar{\theta}$.
+Utilizing collected multi-step sequence samples, the loss function for the soft Q-network is defined as the mean squared Bellman error (MSBE) across the entire sequence:

-While standard implementations of maximum entropy RL algorithms, such as SAC \cite{haarnoja2018soft}, typically set the upper limit of the inner summation in (\ref{loss_softQ}) to zero (i.e., $n=1$) to utilize only single-step transitions, our formulation leverages the complete $n$-step sequence for parameter updates.
-Theoretically, minimizing the MSBE requires state-action pairs $(\mathbf{x}_t, \mathbf{u}_t)$ to be sampled from a distribution that ensures an unbiased stochastic gradient estimate.
-Specifically, the objective is given by:
+In contrast to standard MERL algorithms such as SAC \cite{haarnoja2018soft}, which typically utilize single-step transition (i.e., $n=1$), our approach leverages the complete $n$-step sequence to minimize the following objective function:

-Strictly speaking, the transitions within a multi-step sequence are temporally correlated, and utilizing the full sequence simultaneously deviates from the independent and identically distributed (i.i.d.) sampling requirement commonly assumed in stochastic optimization.
-However, this approach represents a deliberate trade-off between mathematical rigor and sample efficiency.
-By incorporating all transitions within each collected sequence into the loss function, we significantly enhance the data utilization rate and the information density of each training batch.
-Experimental evidence suggests that as long as the sequence length $n$ remains moderate, the bias introduced by these short-term correlations does not undermine the stability of the Q-function learning.
-In practice, the benefits of improved sample efficiency and accelerated convergence often outweigh the theoretical concerns regarding strict uniform sampling, ultimately contributing to more robust control performance.

-\begin{remark} In the practical implementation of Algorithm \ref{msacl}, we utilize clipped double-Q learning with two networks, $Q_{\theta_1}$ and $Q_{\theta_2}$, to mitigate the overestimation bias of soft Q-values, as motivated by the TD3 framework \cite{fujimoto2018addressing}.
-Furthermore, we incorporate the ``delayed policy update'' technique to ensure that the policy is updated against a more stable value function, thereby facilitating smoother convergence of the actor-critic process. \end{remark}